Hong Kong - Country Commercial Guide

 Data Sources: Hong Kong Census & Statistics Department

-Approximately 16 percent of Hong Kong’s population is aged 65 or above, and this age group is expected to surge from the current 1.27 million to 2.37 million by 2036, which will constitute 31 percent of the total population.
-An aging population will increase the prevalence of chronic diseases.
-In response, the Hospital Authority will strengthen ambulatory services, including a phased plan to construct ambulatory care centers and community health centers and to improve clinic facilities.
-The government will establish a framework to implement measures for disease prevention, disease screening, and identification (especially chronic diseases) by making use of big data analytics.
-The government will continue to further invest in geriatrics to alleviate the burden on the HA.
+An aging population means an increase the prevalence of chronic diseases.
+In response, the government plans to strengthen ambulatory services, including a phased plan to construct ambulatory care centers and community health centers and to improve clinic facilities.
+The Hong Kong government will establish a framework to implement measures for disease prevention, disease screening, and identification (especially chronic diseases) by making use of big data analytics.
+The Hong Kong government will continue to further invest in geriatrics to alleviate the burden on the HA.

-The Hong Kong medical equipment market was worth US$841 million in 2020.
-Hong Kong’s medical equipment imports in 2020 amounted to US$3.02 billion.
-The United States was the leader in the high-end market segment, capturing 17 percent of the total import market.
+Hong Kong’s medical equipment imports in 2022 amounted to US$2,037 billion.
+The United States was the market leader in the high-end market segment, capturing 17.3 percent of the total import market.
 The United States is one of the leading suppliers of advanced radiation equipment and ultrasound diagnostic equipment to hospitals in Hong Kong.

 Medicines and pharmaceutical products must be registered with the Department of Health’s Pharmacy and Poisons Board prior to their sale in Hong Kong.
-The registration process takes approximately 9-15 months and costs between US$5,000-$10,000.
+The registration process takes approximately 9 to 15 months and costs between US$5,000-$10,000.
 The Medical Device Control Office (MDCO) regulates the use of medical devices in Hong Kong.
-Though registration is currently voluntary, both private and government hospitals generally prefer to use approved devices that have a MDCO listing number.
-U.S. manufacturers intending to sell their devices to hospitals in Hong Kong are encouraged to register.
+Though registration is currently voluntary, both private and government hospitals generally prefer to use approved devices that has a MDCO listing number.
+U.S. manufacturers who intend to sell to their devices to hospitals in Hong Kong are encouraged to register.
 Registration takes approximately two months and costs between US$2,000-$5,000.
 The voluntary registration scheme is intended as a phase-in of mandatory registration.
-MDCO has already set up a Medical Device Administrative Control System to facilitate this transition.
+MDCO has already set up the Medical Device Administrative Control System to facilitate the transition.

 Leading Sub-Sectors